 Before becoming a professor in photography, Chad Smith was a commercial photographer in the Dallas/Fort Worth area.
 He has more than 30 years of experience in both commercial and fine art fields of photography.
-Smith is best known for his ongoing photographic study of the American landscape.
+Chad is best known for his ongoing photographic study of the American landscape.
 He has presented his award-winning photographs nationally and internationally in solo and group exhibitions.
-Smith served on the University of Oklahoma’s School of Art faculty for 13 years before coming to Texas A&M University-Commerce.
-With all his experience, hard work and passion, Smith received the Honored Educator Award from the Society of Photographic Education in 2015.
+Chad served on the University of Oklahoma's School of Art faculty for 13 years before coming to Texas A&M University-Commerce.
+With all his experience, hard work and passion, Chad received the Honored Educator Award from the Society of Photographic Education in 2015.

 A Conversation with Mr. Smith

 What would you tell a student who is thinking about attending A&M-Commerce?

 “You will not find a more diverse program in photography and video.
 Regardless of which track you take, students will graduate with good skills and a well-rounded knowledge of video and photography.
 Both of our undergrad and graduate students have won awards, been published, given presentations at national conferences, and exhibited in regional, national, and international venues with a strong percentage of undergraduates going on to work in photography related careers or graduate programs.”

 “I love photography, I always have.
 Photography never seems to stop changing and it is always challenging me and is such a beautiful universal language.”